-“Technical failure” is a lesser understood concept, and it’s the point where you can’t do another rep with proper form (2 or 3 reps shy of absolute failure for most people).
+“Technical failure” is a less understood concept, and it’s the point where you can’t do another rep with proper form (two or three reps shy of absolute failure for most people).

-Regularly training to technical failure isn’t quite as problematic, but it can increase the risk of injury and ingrain poor technique over time.
+Regular training to technical failure isn’t as problematic, but it can still increase the risk of injury and ingrain poor technique.

-The sweet spot, then, is ending most of your sets one to two reps shy of technical failure, and that goes for compound as well as isolation exercises.
+The sweet spot is ending most of your sets one to two reps shy of technical failure, and that goes for both compound and isolation exercises.
 You can go to technical failure now and then, but it should be the exception, not the rule.

 Summary: You should end most of your sets one to two reps shy of technical failure, which is the point where you can’t complete another rep with proper form.